Holy Uttarakhand Char Dham Yatra Itinerary

 Day 04: Barkot – Uttarkashi (100kms/4hr)

-After a relaxed breakfast, leave for Uttarkashi, Drive of 100 km.
+- After a relaxed breakfast, leave for Uttarkashi, a drive of 100 km.
 En-route visit Prakateshwar Cave, on arrival Uttarkashi, Check-in at the Hotel Evening visit Vishvanath Temple, Overnight stay at the hotel.
 (B, D)

 Day 05: Uttarkashi – Gangotri – Uttarkashi (100kms/3-4 each side)

-Submerged Shivling: Submerged in the river, this natural rock Shivling is the place, according to mythology Lord Shiva sat when he received the Ganga in his matted lock.
-It is visible in winter months when water level decreases.
+- Submerged Shivling: Submerged in the river, this natural rock Shivling is the place, according to mythology Lord Shiva sat when he received the Ganga in his matted lock.
+It is visible in the winter months when the water level decreases.

 Day 06: Uttarkashi – Guptkashi / Rampur (220kms/8-9hr)